Climate Change Activities

 You also can use our SEARCHABLE database of lesson plans.

 NPS Photo:Greg Litten

-Climate Change activities designed for 5th-6th grade use in the park, or at school.
+Climate Change activities and lesson plans designed for 5th-6th grade use in the park, or at school.
 These relate to Everglades and South Florida ecosystems.

 Links to more teacher resources are provided at the bottom of this page.